michalmonday/xohw23-121/README.md

 # PYNQ wrapper for Flute processor
 This repository contains source files and documentation for a PYNQ design that collects metrics from CHERI-RISC-V (Flute) processor implemented in programmable logic (PL) of the ZC706 board.
 It is an anomaly-detection oriented tracing system.
 Its main purpose is to detect anomalous program behaviour.

 It includes a continuous monitoring system (CMS) hardware module responsible for filtering and preprocessing extracted data.
 The data is then sent to the Python script where it is used to train an anomaly detection model.
 The model is then used to detect anomalous behaviour of the processor.
-The design includes a display board (purchased) that is used to control and view the state of the CMS, it allows the user to:
+The design includes an Esp32-based display board that is used to control and view the state of the CMS, it allows the user to:
 * load a program into memory (of the CHERI-RISC-V Flute processor)
 * run, halt and resume the program
 * enable training/testing modes (independently) of the CMS
-* configure the watchpoint-based tracing (condition based data collection)
+* configure the [watchpoint-based tracing](./docs/watchpoint_based_tracing.md) (condition based data collection)
 * view how similar the current behaviour of the processor is to the training data (using cosine similarity of collected hardware performance counters)

 The project includes a custom I/O extension board which allows the RISC-V processor to interact with up to 16 digital (PMOD) and 16 analog (XADC) sensors.
-In our example use case we utilized an ECG sensor to collect heart activity information and display it on a dedicated screen (pretending to be a proper medical device).
+In our example [use case](./docs/use_case.md) we utilized an ECG sensor to collect heart activity information and display it on a dedicated screen (pretending to be a proper medical device).

 ![ERROR: IMAGE WASNT DISPLAYED](./images/overview_detailed_3.png)